Mortgage rate forecast for next week (June 12-16)

 Conforming loans and FHA loans (those backed by the Federal Housing Administration) are great low-down-payment options.

-Here are just a few strategies to keep in mind if you’re mortgage shopping in the next few months.
+Here are just a few strategies to keep in mind if you’re mortgage shopping in the coming months.

 - Your credit score and credit history